Magisk-Modules-Alt-Repo/ToyBox-Ext/README.md

 To check did it find and install them, repeat the above `which` and `ls -l` tests but looking for `toybox-stock` binary instead.

-For me, e.g., one of the additionally found applets was `getfattr`.
+For me, the additionally found applets from the pre-installed ToyBox were e.g. `getfattr` and `iotop`.

 #### Source